bashup/doco/docs/Reference.md

     [64]
 ~~~

-#### `foreach` *subcmd arg...*
+#### `foreach` *subcommand...*

-Execute the given `doco` subcommand once for each service in the current service set, with the service set restricted to a single service for each subcommand.
+Execute the given `doco` subcommand once for each service in the current service set, with the service set restricted to a single service for each subcommand invocation.
 This can be useful for explicit multiple (or zero) execution of a command that is otherwise restricted in how many times it can be executed.

 ~~~shell
     $ doco x y foreach ps